 Insurers should not submit the federally required disclosure notices to the Bureau for review or approval.
-The federally required disclosure notices do not contain terms or conditions of coverage and are, therefore, not subject to form filing requirements.
+The federally required disclosure notices do not contain terms or conditions of coverage and are, therefore, not subject to form filing requirements ionin

-Please feel free to contact the Property and Casualty Division of the Bureau of Insurance with your questions about Administrative Letter 2015-03.
+Please feel free to contact the Property and Casualty Division of the Bureau of Insurance at (804) 371-9965 with your questions about Administrative Letter 2020-07.